jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 exploit “what works”.
 We have given you examples above of what works.
 In addition we offer a proposal to engage finance:

-The C.H.E.E.S.E Project is discussing with the Bristol-based Triodos Bank the way to develop a Community Development Finance Initiative (CDFI) to encourage energy-saving retrofitting.
+The C.H.E.E.S.E.
+Project is discussing with the Bristol-based Triodos Bank the way to develop a Community Development Finance Initiative (CDFI) to encourage energy-saving retrofitting.
 Triodos Bank already has the precedent of providing ‘green’ energy mortgages in Spain and The Netherlands, where loans with